weishengwu/eShopOnContainers---msft/Deploy-to-Local-Kubernetes.md

 The parameter `useLocalk8s` to `$true`, forces the script to use `localhost` as the DNS for all Helm charts and also creates the ingress with the correct ingress class.

-When using the parameter `useLocalImages` to `$true`, helm tries to use the local images first, and if not available locally, pulls the official images from DockerHub.
+When using the parameter `useLocalImages` to `$true`, helm tries to use the local images first, and if not available locally, pulls the official ones from DockerHub.

 ### Deploy the public official eShopOnContainer images from DockerHub